Logout

 Effective Date: March 26, 2013

-This Notice of Privacy Practices describes the privacy practices of: Walmart Health & Wellness operations, Sam’s Club Health & Wellness operations, and the separate health care practices and partner providers partners in Walmart Health.
-Walmart Health is legally separate from Walmart Inc. and includes medical, dental, and behavioral health practices.
-All these entities have together formed and participate in an organized health care arrangement.
-This Notice applies to all facilities and service delivery sites of those health care providers, such as the Walmart and Sam’s Club locations where Walmart Health practices and partner providers operate, and Walmart or Sam’s Club pharmacy, vision center, or optical locations.
-It also applies to delivery of these services by Walmart Health Virtual Care.
-We understand that your medical information is personal and we are committed to protecting it.
+This Notice of Privacy Practices describes the privacy practices of the components of Walmart’s affiliated hybrid covered entity.
+The affiliated covered entity includes the pharmacy and vision / optical services of Walmart Health & Wellness and Sam’s Club Health & Wellness and the services of Walmart Healthcare Research Institute.
+We understand that your health information is personal and we are committed to protecting it.
 We are required by law to maintain the privacy of your protected health information (“PHI”), to give you this Notice of our legal duties and privacy practices concerning your PHI, and to report to you any security breach involving your unsecured PHI.
 We must follow the terms of the current Notice.

 Uses and Disclosures of PHI That Do Not Require Your Authorization